-Whether you only barbecue in the summers or are a die-hard grill enthusiast, it's important to clean your grill before and after each cooking session for many reasons: Frequent cleaning of your grates protects them from corrosion, rust, and residue buildup, and makes it easier to cook and handle food on the grill.
+Whether you only barbecue in the summers or are a die-hard grill enthusiast, it's important to clean your grill before and after each cooking session for many reasons.
+Regularly cleaning your grates protects them from corrosion, rust, and residue buildup, and it also makes it easier to cook and handle food on the grill.
 Plus, your food will taste better, and your grill will last longer.